jimmay5469/jimmay5469.github.io/_posts/2016-03-23-the-awesomeness-that-is-github-pages.md

 date: 2016-03-23 12:15:00 -0400
 ---
 {% raw %}
-I have tried many different over the years to host my personal website.
+I have tried many different things over the years to host my personal website.
 Anything from WordPress to a custom built server rendered app.
 The one thing I have used that seems to have stuck: [GitHub Pages](https://pages.github.com/).

 > ### Websites for you and your projects.
 > Hosted directly from your [GitHub repository](https://github.com/).
 Just edit, push, and your changes are live.